karthick-murugan/wordpress-playground/packages/docs/site/docs/main/web-instance.md

 Via [Query Params](/developers/apis/query-api/) we can directly load in the Playground instance things such as a specific version of WordPress, a theme, a plugin or a more complex setup via blueprints (check [here](/quick-start-guide#try-a-block-a-theme-or-a-plugin) some examples).

-WordPress Playground is a browser-based environment that allows users to run WordPress instantly without installation.
-It is useful for testing, debugging, and exploring WordPress features.

 The Playground interface consists of three key sections:

 -   **Playground Manager**